mpiotrowski-im/mpiotrowski-im/index_en.md

 -->

 # About
-My views on programming.
-Some of my experience.
+A blog about my views and experiences with programming.

 As a programmer I encounter many interesting problems (for me).
 I decided to share some of my knowledge with other people.

+If you want to contact me you can do it using LinkedIn (link on the bottom of the page).